mahmoudnajmeh/berlin-estate-airflow-kafka/README.md

 ## Overview

-A production-grade ETL pipeline for Berlin estate data using Apache Airflow, Soda Core for data governance, and PostgreSQL for storage.
-The pipeline extracts raw property data from CSV files, performs comprehensive data quality checks, transforms and cleans the data, then loads it into a PostgreSQL database while generating clean CSV outputs and quality reports.
+A production-grade event-driven ETL pipeline for Berlin estate data using Apache Airflow, Apache Kafka, Soda Core for data governance, and PostgreSQL for storage.
+The pipeline consumes streaming property data from Kafka topics, performs comprehensive data quality checks, transforms and cleans the data in near real-time, then loads it into PostgreSQL while generating clean CSV outputs and quality reports.

 ## Author
 **Mahmoud Najmeh**